labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 :::

-## How to define inputs and outputs for the config file
+# How to define inputs and outputs for the config file

-1. **Understand what the config file needs.**
+1. **Understand what the config file looks for**

     In the config file, each input (and each output) will have a “type” and a “glob”: